 The product ID is the code you assigned to your products on your website.
 This will allow you to keep track of your products from Google to your site.

 Google Merchant Shop is a must for any WooCommerce shop owners, who want more potential customers.

 Make sure you have created a proper Google Product Feed.
-In case you are not confident in creating on your own, you can use plugins or feed management companies.
+In case you are not confident in creating on your own, you can use plugins or feed management tools.

-WooCommerce Product Feed Manager is a plugin (developed by us) that is simple to use and will help you generate Google Product Feed with no hassle.
-It has builtin feed format set up for Google and many other merchants shops.
+Product Feed Manager For WooCommerce is a plugin (developed by us, RexTheme) that is simple to use and will help you generate Google Product Feed with no hassle.
+It has a built-in feed format set up for Google and many other merchants’ shops.

 This plugin will let you map categories very easily, and all you will need to do is select the products you want to generate a feed for.

-It will create a feed which you need to download and import on Google Merchant Shop, and with little or no changes, your products will be up on Google Shopping.
+It will create a feed that you can auto-sync with your Google Merchant Shop, and with little or no changes, your products will be up on Google Shipping.